My Extensions

 Keycloak is a powerful identity and access management solution designed to cover most common use cases right out of the box.
 However, there are situations where its default functionality may not fully address your unique business requirements.
 In these cases, custom extensions allow you to tailor and enhance Keycloak, bridging functionality gaps and adapting the platform precisely to your needs.

-With Cloud-IAM managed Keycloak deployments, direct access to your Keycloak server for developing custom extensions is not available.
-Instead, all custom extension implementations must be processed through the Cloud-IAM Console or via the Cloud-IAM APIs on your organization.
+With Cloud-IAM Managed Keycloak deployments, direct access to your Keycloak server for deploying custom extensions is not available.
+Instead, all custom extensions must be uploaded through the Cloud-IAM Console or via the Cloud-IAM API.

 What are the prerequisites to use My extensions feature on Cloud-IAM?